 The Catastrophic Illness in Children Relief Fund Commission (CICRF) would like to thank the NJ Department of Human Services for administrative support.
-The Commission acknowledges the contributions of member designees in SFY'10, including:
+The Commission also acknowledges the contributions of member designees in SFY'11, including:

-William A.B.
-Ditto of the NJ Department of Human Services Pauline Lisciotto of the NJ Department of Health and Senior Services Hans Goff / John Megariotis of the NJ Department of Treasury Ellen DeRosa of the NJ Department of Banking and Insurance Robert Morgan, M.D. of the NJ Department of Children and Family Services
+- William A.B.
+Ditto of the NJ Department of Human Services (through December 2010) - Joseph M. Amoroso of the NJ Department of Human Services (after December 2010) - Pauline Lisciotto of the NJ Department of Health - John Megariotis of the NJ Department of Treasury - Ellen DeRosa of the NJ Department of Banking and Insurance - Robert Morgan, M.D. of the NJ Department of Children and Family Services